 Petrological research conducted at the department has a wide scope.
 We use modern petrographical, mineralogical, geochemical, isotope geological, and geochronological methods and concepts to study timely petrological processes per se as well as utilize these results as proxies in the study of more general geologic concepts.
 Much of the research is focused on granitic systems, the origin, evolution, and metallogeny of A-type granites and related mafic rocks in particular.
 Further targets of interest include Paleoproterozoic to Archean silicic and mafic magmatism, crustal anatexis, mid-Proterozoic supracrustal sequences (continental quartzites, redbeds, subaerial basalts), and young (Miocene to Recent) volcanic and plutonic systems.
 The acquired data are used, on a broader scale, for modeling crustal evolution (formation and reworking) of Fennoscandia and the North American Cordillera.
 In the advent of micro (and nano) scale geochemical and isotopic research methods, we have developed a new spatially controlled micro sampling method for studies that aim to resolve, for the first time in 4D, magma chamber processes that control the evolution of major silicic systems.

 Magma-wallrock interaction in crustal magma chambers (a process known as crustal assimilation) is critical to the evolution of a magmatic system and formation of many of the most economically important base and precious metal deposits.
 Although such generalized model is largely accepted, details on how these interactions take place are relatively poorly characterized.
 One of the major issues has been the lack of models that integrate mass and energy exchange, thermodynamics and geochemistry.
 The current project runs from 2016 to 2021 and explores magma-wallrock interaction at three major intrusive complexes in USA, Finland, and Antarctica in a multidisciplinary study that includes state-of-the-art computational modeling with recently developed energy-constrained equations.
 The modeling will be tested against existing and potentially new geochemical data and wallrock partial melting experiments that will provide unprecedented insight into generation of layered intrusions and associates ore deposits.
 A postdoctoral researcher, a doctoral student will be hired for the project and there will be opportunities for several graduate study topics for undergraduate students.
-More information on the project and its current state, including a frequently updated blog, can be found from here.

 Huge volcanic eruptions about 180 million years ago resulted in the emplacement of the Karoo continental flood basalts and related volcanic and plutonic rocks in southern Africa and Antarctica that used to belong to a supercontinent called Gondwana.
 The Karoo lava flows once covered an area of about 2 000 000 square kilometers with an average thickness of one kilometer – their original volume corresponds to about 100 times that of the modern Baltic Sea!
 The origins of these huge eruptions have been highly debated.
 Finnish geoscientists have visited Dronning Maud Land in Antarctica since 1989 – the latest such expedition took place during the Antarctic summer 2007–2008 and new ones are planned.
 The Finnish Antarctic research station Aboa at Vestfjella (S73°03, W013°25) has served as a base for the expedition teams.
 The detailed collection of samples from rare rock types and positive responses from funding agencies (namely the Academy of Finland) have ensured the continuation of the research and have resulted in several publications in high-profile international journals.
 The foundations of our research along the years have been built on broad international collaboration and the utilization of up-to-date geochemical and geochronological analyzing methods.
 Nowadays, the research group has its main quarters at the Finnish Museum of Natural History, but the Department of Geosciences and Geography (and the precedent Department of Geology) has always been, and remains to be, an important collaborator in the research.
-More information of the previous project and its results can be found from here.

 Contact person: Dr. Jussi S. Heinonen